Neminatha: Renunciation

 Jain tradition holds that the Neminatha's marriage was arranged with Rajulakumari or Rajimati or Rajamati, daughter of Ugrasena.
 Ugrasena is believed to be the king of Dvārakā and maternal grandfather of Krishna.
 He is believed to have heard animal cries as they were being slaughtered for the marriage feast.
 Taken over by sorrow and distress at the sight, he is believed to have given up the desire of getting married, and to have become a monk and gone to Mount Girnar.
-His bride-to-be Rajulakumari is believed to have followed him, becoming a nun and his brother Rathanemi became a monk, joining his ascetic order.
+His bride-to-be Rajulakumari is believed to have followed him, becoming a nun and his brother Rahanemi became a monk, joining his ascetic order.

 According to Kalpasutras, Neminatha led an ascetic life thereby eating only once every three days, meditated for 55 days and then obtained omniscience on Mount Raivataka, under a Mahavenu tree.

 Disciples

 According to Jain texts Neminatha had 11 Gandhara with Varadatta Svami as the leader of the Neminatha disciples.
 Neminatha's sangha (religious order) consisted of 18,000 sadhus (male monks) and 44,000 sadhvis (female monks) as per the mentions in Kalpa Sutra.